Pandey-Pankaj/CompNeuroTools/README.md

 # ModelDevelopment-BrainResearch
-This repository maintains the signal processing, machine and deep learning model for Brain Research.
-There are five major components in the deep learning research.
+This repository maintains the computational(signal,ML and DL) and cognitive resources for Brain Research.

-1. Dataset
-2. Architecture
-3. Components of Architecture (Feature Extractors)
-4. Loss Function
-5. Optimization

 The list encompasses the following projects and will be growing.